Conrad Thompson

-Conrad Channing Thompson (born June 27, 1981) is an American mortgage broker, professional wrestling promoter, and podcast host who presents and co-hosts numerous wrestling oriented podcasts, and promotes the Starrcast wrestling convention.
+Conrad Channing Thompson (born June 27, 1981) is an American mortgage broker, professional wrestling promoter, commentator, and podcast host who presents and co-hosts numerous wrestling oriented podcasts, and promotes the Starrcast wrestling convention.
+He also serves as a color commentator for the independent professional wrestling promotion 1 Fall Wrestling.

 Podcasting

 Beginnings

 Thompson's interest in podcasting began after meeting ECW wrestler Shane Douglas, whom Thompson met after pledging a significant amount of money to a crowdfunding drive for a documentary about ECW.
 After a positive experience with Douglas, Thompson later approached wrestling manager Jim Cornette with an offer of $1,500 in exchange to come to his house and tell stories for a couple of hours.
 Before long, word spread, and with Douglas and Cornette vouching for him, numerous wrestling personalities agreed to meet and be interviewed by Thompson.

 Ric Flair and Wooooo!
 Nation

 In 2013, Thompson met Ric Flair while he was appearing at a local event.
 Flair and Thompson hit it off, exchanged contact information and became friends.
 This led to Thompson occasionally travelling with Flair, meeting yet more wrestling personalities backstage at wrestling events.
 When CBS approached Flair about starting his own podcast, Flair asked Thompson, who had radio experience advertising his mortgage business, to co-host.
 Flair's show, called Wooooo!
 Nation, followed a guest-driven format, and Thompson met many professional wrestling personalities during this time, including Bruce Prichard.
 Eventually, Flair tired of podcasting, and Prichard agreed to launch a new show with Thompson.